Western Cape South Africa Travel Guide

 Iziko South African Museum provides excellent archaeological exhibits, focusing on past tools and fossils.

-The Citadel of Good Hope offers insights into the history of the military.
+The Castle of Good Hope offers insights into military history.
 Simon's Town is a historic naval base.

 V&A Waterfront, reveals the remains of a Dutch East India Company fortification from the 17th century.